getodk/xforms-spec/_sections/30-bindings.md

 ### XPath Functions

-A subset of [XPath 1.0 functions](https://www.w3.org/TR/1999/REC-xpath-19991116/#corelib), some functions of later versions of XPath, and a number of additional custom functions are supported.
-Some of the XPath 1.0 functions have been extended with additional functionality.
+A subset of [XPath 1.0 functions](https://www.w3.org/TR/1999/REC-xpath-19991116/#corelib), XForms functions, some functions of later versions of XPath, and a number of additional custom functions are supported.
+Some of the XPath/XForms functions have been extended with additional functionality.

 The XPath evaluator will automatically cast function arguments to their required data types by calling the `number()`, `string()`, `boolean()` functions, as described in [XPath 1.0](https://www.w3.org/TR/1999/REC-xpath-19991116/#section-Function-Calls).
 The XPath evaluator has no knowledge of the data type of the value stored in the model.
 In XForms, node values are always stored and obtained as strings.

 _Note: since expression results are stored in the XForms model as strings using the `string()` function, a boolean `false` result, such as from the expression `1 > 2`, is stored in the model as the string `"false"`.
-When referring to that node in another expression as a boolean argument, the **string value** of that node ("true") is converted to a boolean by calling the `boolean()` function which returns the boolean `true` because `boolean("false") = true()`.
-To deal with this, it usually best to not do boolean comparisons with stored values (compare strings instead) or use [`boolean-from-string()`](#fn:boolean-from-string)._
+When referring to that node in another expression as a boolean argument, the **string value** of that node ("false") is converted to a boolean by calling the `boolean()` function which returns the boolean `true` because `boolean("false") = true()`.
+To deal with this, it usually best to not do boolean comparisons with stored values (compare strings instead) or use [`boolean-from-string()`](#fn:boolean-from-string) in the XPath comparison expression._

 The table below describes the functions, and the data types of their arguments and return values, using the following special argument characters: